multiverseweb/house/README.md

 3. Scroll through the page to experience the enchanting house animation.

-## Usage
-Feel free to explore the code, experiment with different animations, and incorporate this into your own projects.
-The possibilities for creativity are endless!

 ## Contributions
 Contributions are welcome!
 If you have ideas for improvements, new features, or bug fixes, please open an issue or submit a pull request.